Skip to content

 A new approach

-The Stewart report recommends a new governance structure – including creating a shareholder board, a new programme board with independent members, and specialist sub-boards.
+The Stewart report recommends a new governance structure – including a new programme board with independent members, and specialist sub-boards.

 More broadly, the system of government in which HS2 operates needs to be adapted.